-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £75,000 (2020 £75,000), based on a percentage of revenue.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be £2,500,000 (2021: £75,000 based on a percentage of revenue), based on a percentage of gross assets.
+We have additionally set a specific materiality of £115,000 based on a percentage of revenue, which has been used in the audit of income and expenditure.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
-Our performance materiality was set at 71% of financial statements materiality, amounting to £53,250.
+Our performance materiality was set at 71% of financial statements materiality, amounting to £1,775,000 and £82,000 respectively.